glasser/vote.davidglasser.net/content/post/my-biases.md

 but acknowledge that this may not be fully possible.

-I believe that a huge amount of what law enforcement agencies do is actively harmful to my values and to real safety, and that goverments must stop defunding education, health, housing and so many other important priorities, and start defunding the police.
+I believe that a huge amount of what law enforcement agencies do is actively harmful to my values and to real safety, and that governments must stop defunding education, health, housing and so many other important priorities, and start defunding the police.